Skip to main content

 Version 1 and 2: Upon successful completion of the course, students will be able to: demonstrate in-depth knowledge of the ethical and moral issues involved in communication; identify and discuss sources, conceptual underpinnings, and conclusions that dictate ethical communication in interpersonal relationships; and use their theoretical knowledge to assess language and situations to determine the appropriate ethical response for all involved parties.

-Version 1 and 2: The Ethics 320 examination is designed to assess students' ability to express knowledge of ethical and philosophical issues involved in interpersonal communications.
+Version 1 and 2: The Ethics 320 final examination is designed to assess students' ability to express knowledge of ethical and philosophical issues involved in interpersonal communications.
 Topics include: gossip; white lies; libel; slander; rebuke; deprecating speech for positive purposes; quitting a job; and common situations.